ScottBaillie/GuitarView/README.md

 that match a user entered pattern.
 Another function of the program is to find different inversions of a user eneterd chord.
 Another function of the program is to provide a visual representation of chords and scales.
-Another function of the program is to assist in song writing by providing chord and scale alternatives and also providing alternative chord inversions.
+Another function of the program is to assist in song writing by providing chord and scale alternatives.

 Build Requirements
 ------------------